Chapter Two: Getting Married

 He was about to drive away when he stopped and rolled down his window.
 "Are you sure you don't want me to drive you back to work love?"

 Daniel and I had been dating for almost two years when he proposed to me.
 It was so sweet; he took me to my favorite restaurant and then brought me home and put the ring on the plate with my dessert.
-He'd bought my favorite raspberry cheesecake from the bakery near my apartment.
-I was so excited about the cake I almost didn't notice the ring.
+He'd bought our favorite raspberry cheesecake from the bakery near my apartment.
+I was so excited about the cake that I almost didn't notice the ring.
 But when I had, I knew that Daniel and I were meant to be, so I practically screamed my answer, which was, of course, yes.
 He had totally and completely swept me off my feet; I was head over heels for him.

 After much debate about seasons, times, and relatives flying in, we set the wedding for March of this year so we could have the beautiful spring wedding I always wanted.
 I was unbelievably happy with the wedding preparations, and the only thing I wished for was to move the wedding closer.
 March was too far away, even now with only a month to go.

 After he proposed, we packed up my tiny apartment together and I moved into his company-paid penthouse apartment, which was more than big enough for the two of us.
 We set to work finalizing guest lists, picking out flowers, and locating a venue for our wedding.
 We decided to have it in a lovely garden just outside of the city that is owned by Daniel's older brother, Jack.
 I wanted purple everything, and Daniel, who was always eager to please, paid for my every whim.
 If I wanted purple plates with gold trimmings, he would pay without complaint simply because he loves me.
 I tried not to ask for too much though because I didn't want to break our budget, which I'm sure he was grateful for.